 - Old Bewick

 - Westwood Hall

-We recognise that, even today, the issue of commemorating our war dead is an emotive one.
-We have, in good faith, attempted to identify all the individuals from the Breamish Valley who lost their lives and to construct as complete a list as possible.
-To this end, Robbie Burn, with assistance from interested parties, has undertaken extensive research to identify 39 service personnel (as at 9 October 2018) who lost their lives in either of the two world wars.
+Robbie Burn, with assistance from interested parties, undertook extensive research to identify 39 service personnel (as at 9 October 2018) who had lost their lives in either of the two world wars.

-We acknowledge that there may be omissions from the list of fallen individuals and, therefore, we have made provision for names to be added.
+The steering group acknowledges that there may be omissions from the list of fallen individuals and, therefore, it has made provision for names to be added.
 The inclusion criteria, and the procedure for requesting a name to be added to the Roll of Honour and War Memorial, are set out in the following document: